Elvis10ten/elvis10ten.github.io/content/posts/2022-03-31-algorithm-design-manual/index.md

 5. **Points** define locations in some geometric space.
 6. **Polygons** define regions in some geometric spaces.
 7. **Strings** represent sequences of characters, or patterns.

 #### Recursive Objects
-> Learning to think recursively is learning to look for big things that are made from smaller things of exactly the same type as the big thing.
+> Learning to think recursively is learning to look for big things that are made from smaller things of exactly the same type as the big thing.<br/>
 > If you think of houses as sets of rooms, then adding or deleting a room still leaves a house behind.

 1. **Permutations**: Delete the first element of a permutation of `n` things `{1, ..., n}` and you get a permutation of the remaining `n-1` things.
 Basis case: {}
 2. **Subsets**: Every subset of `{1, ..., n}` contains a subset of `(1, ..., n - 1)` obtained by deleting element `n`.
 Basis case: {}
 3. **Trees**: Delete the root of a tree and you get a collection of smaller trees.
 Delete any leaf of a tree and you get a slightly smaller tree.
 Basis case: 1 vertex.